ysyk2021/the-secrets-of-successful-problem-solving-strategies-for-overcoming-any-challenge/src/chapter-4-2.md

-Chapter: Techniques for Setting Clear and Measurable Goals for Problem-Solving
+Techniques for Setting Clear and Measurable Goals for Problem-Solving
 ==============================================================================

 In this chapter, we will explore techniques for setting clear and measurable goals for effective problem-solving.
 By establishing well-defined objectives, you can focus your efforts, track progress, and ensure that your problem-solving efforts are purposeful and targeted.